50 Incredible Things To Do in Argentina

 1. Explore Buenos Aires

-In my humble opinion, Buenos Aires is up there with the top cities in the world, and it should be on everyone’s bucket list to visit.
+In my humble opinion, Buenos Aires is up there with the top cities in the world.
 There are so many Buenos Aires attractions to lure you here: European architecture, award-winning restaurants, secret bars, green parks to relax in and museums to explore.

 Buenos Aires is most likely the first place you’ll visit when you arrive in Argentina (unless you’re crossing into the country by land) and it’s a good starting point to get a handle on the food and culture of the country.

-You could easily spend a week here, but if you don’t have that much time, check out my guide to 3 days in Buenos Aires, or browse my list of more than 101 things to do in Buenos Aires.
+You could easily spend a week here, but if you don’t have that much time, check out my guide to 3 days in Buenos Aires, or browse my list of the top 25 things to do in Buenos Aires.
 Trust me, I lived here for almost two years and didn’t tick off everything on my Buenos Aires bucket list!

 2. Visit the world’s most beautiful bookstore